About

 At least one Asian driver per crew is mandatory in Pro-Am, Silver Cup and Silver-Am, while events feature a dedicated test session for amateur drivers.

-Previously, Japan Cup was a ‘championship within a championship’ whose entrants contested all four Fanatec GT Asia events on Japanese soil.
-But that changes in 2024 when Japan Cup becomes a series in its own right, as well as the country’s only sprint format GT championship.
+In 2022 and '23 Japan Cup was a ‘championship within a championship’ whose entrants contested all four GT World Challenge Asia events on Japanese soil.
+But that changed in 2024 when Japan Cup became a series in its own right, as well as the country’s only sprint format GT championship.

-GT3 and GT4 will remain Japan Cup’s primary classes.
+GT3 and GT4 will remain Japan Cup’s primary classes this year.
 However, GT2 and GTC cars are also eligible to compete.

 As well as contesting their own races, Japan Cup competitors will also benefit from separate test, practice and qualifying sessions during all SRO GT PowerTour weekends.